essjaykay755/markdown-reader/README.md

-# 📝 Markdown Editor and Previewer ✨
+# 📝 Online Markdown Editor and Previewer ✨

 Welcome to the Markdown Editor and Previewer!
 This project allows you to write Markdown and see the rendered preview in real-time.
 It's perfect for bloggers, developers, and anyone who loves working with Markdown.